lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 **Limitations:**
 - More complex implementation than standard interleaving
-- Requires position bias modeling
+- Requires position bias modelling
 - May slightly increase variance due to debiasing

 ---